berdal84/Mageek-Java/README.md

 ![Screen Shot 2022-02-27 at 4 12 36 PM](https://user-images.githubusercontent.com/942052/155900142-9a889832-f2b7-4025-aecd-7c742c15b708.png)

-*Note: process has no progress feedback, we will improve this in the future.*
+- You will see status messages and progress bar growing...
 Once done, you must find a new directory in your source directory named `ANALYSED`:

 ![Screen Shot 2022-02-27 at 4 14 24 PM](https://user-images.githubusercontent.com/942052/155900195-0b4d24be-0ce9-46f7-9cfc-251765bed217.png)